Are you intrigued by the idea of hosting a multi-course meal at home, or looking for inspiration and ideas?

-If it’s more than just lettuce, or if it’s a dinner salad, it may be listed on French menus as salade mixte or salad composée.
+If it’s more than just lettuce or a dinner salad, it may be listed on French menus as salade mixte or salad composée.

 Do you serve the salad before or after the main dish?
 I really think it’s up to you and what you’re accustomed to.
 I say this because, in France, different regions will serve the salad before and others after the main course.

-For example, in Bresse, salade is sometimes served before the main dish.
-In Limousin, and in most parts of France the salad is served after the main dish.
-If the meal is light, the salad might be served as the appetizer before the main dish.
+For example, salade is sometimes served before the main dish in Bresse.
+In Limousin and most parts of France, salad is served after the main dish.
+The salad might be served as the appetizer before the main dish if the meal is light.
 The choice is yours based on your customs and your menu.

 What’s in salad Niçoise?